Dre Campbell Farm

 9. Horseradish

-Afterward, strain it and add the liquid to 2 quarts of water.
+Afterward, strain it and add the liquid to two quarts of water.
 Your horseradish tea is now ready.
+It is beneficial for treating brown rot in apple trees.

 10. Neem Oil

-Neem oil has antifungal properties.
-It is a great choice for organic gardeners, as it’s environmentally friendly and won’t harm the soil or plants in your garden if used correctly.
+It is a great choice for organic gardeners, as it is environmentally friendly and, if used correctly, will not harm the soil or plants in your garden.

-When using neem oil as a fungicide, you’ll want to mix 4 tablespoons with 1 gallon of water in a spray bottle.
-Next, add 3 tablespoons of liquid soap, shake it up, and then apply it to your plants.
+When using neem oil as a fungicide, mix four tablespoons of the oil with one gallon of water in a spray bottle.

 You can also buy the concentrate online or at your local garden store.
 It works great against powdery mildew, rust, and other plant diseases.